-- Mail and Attach: Select whether you want to e-mail the vulnerability and Advisor data. - Mail Details: Specify the details of the e-mail that will be sent.
+- Mail and Attach: Select whether you want to e-mail the vulnerability. - Mail Details: Specify the details of the e-mail that will be sent.
 You must define the To, From, and Subject fields. - 7 View and confirm the details you chose in the Summary page, then click Finish.